Moligrafi001/Orange-Auth/Documentation.md

     Loadstring = true,
 })
 ```
-If you are using `loadstring` in ur script, set it true.
-It will protect any possible loadstring hook.
+If you are using `loadstring` in ur script, set it to true.
+It will protect any possible loadstring hook that may harm the your code safety.

 ### Example
 ```lua